i-on-project/codegarten/docs/sketches/interaction-sketch.md

-# Sketch
+# Interaction Sketch

 - Don't discriminate authenticated user (both students and teachers can log in).

 ## Protecting Classroom Invites

-#### How to associate a CodeGarten account with a Student ID from a given Institution
+#### How to associate a CodeGarten account with an Institutional ID
-- The student inserts his student ID and will receive a verification link on his institutional e-mail, which will take him back to CodeGarten, verifying the ownership of the institutional e-mail
+- The user inserts his institutional e-mail and ID and will receive a verification link on it, which will take him back to CodeGarten, verifying the ownership of the institutional e-mail

 #### How do Classroom Invites work
 - Teacher generates an invite link for the classroom